TheGreatSageEqualToHeaven/Remoteless/README.md

 # Remoteless

 An evil networking library created purely out of spite.
-Have you ever wanted networking what will eat your dragons?
+Have you ever wanted networking that will eat your dragons?
 Expose unpredictable and undefined behaviour?
 Is Hyrum's law incarnate?
 You're in the right place.

 Remoteless is a networking library for the Roblox engine that does not rely on `RemoteEvent`, `RemoteFunction` or `UnreliableRemoteEvent` but instead chooses alternative blasphemous methods for achieving client to server and server to client communication.